 A key design objective has been to improve pedestrian movement through the site, along new streets and public spaces.
 A large tree-lined urban square will act as a community focal point for the development and has been designed to accommodate a variety of activities from pop-up markets to outdoor cinema screenings.
 Community and workspaces will front the square at ground and mezzanine level and will provide activity along key routes, connecting to the proposed High Street and Riverside Park.

 Assael’s design draws inspiration from former industrial buildings, the River Lea and the listed Three Mills Studios to create a simple, elegant and timeless residential typology.

 The development includes two 10-storey and one 9-storey building of red brick, and two taller buildings of 17-storeys and 27-storeys.
 The pale green large format pre-cast concrete panels on these taller buildings reflect the mossy tones in the tideline along the river edge whilst the red brick buildings reference the industrial buildings that were prevalent in the area.
 Both building typologies share similar elevational setting out principles, creating a cohesive collection of buildings with a strong ‘family resemblance’.

 “Bromley-by-Bow is an area undergoing rapid change, so it was important for us to maintain a strong sense of community while delivering a significant number of high quality new homes in a well-connected central location.
 Offering a generous range of facilities and spaces for both the residents and the wider public, we look forward to continuing the vision around the Olympic legacy."
 Dominic Fryer / Director, Danescroft Land

-The scheme has been purpose-designed as a Build to Rent development with the aim to create a co-living community, which offers more than just an apartment.
-Residents will benefit from a range of shared amenity spaces, such as a lounge, gym and rooftop gardens with panoramic views of London and the Olympic Park.
+The development aims to create a new residential community, and residents will benefit from a range of shared amenity spaces, such as a lounge, gym and rooftop gardens with panoramic views of London and the Olympic Park.